spranay007/parallelScanCUDA/README.md

-# projectThree.cpp
-# convolutionTexture.cu
-# convolutionTexture_common.h
-# convolutionTexture_gold.cpp
+# ParallelScan.cu

-The goal of this project is to implement a convolution routine using texture and shared memory in CUDA
+The goal of this project is to implement a kernel to perform an inclusive parallel scan on a 1D list (with randomly generated integers) using both the work-efficient and work-inefficient algorithms in CUDA

 ## Platform
 Project created on Windows X64